 -Be employed or self-employed.
 Both parents must be working in a two parent family, or the sole parent in a lone parent family.
 Where parents have separated, the parent with primary custody will be eligible to take up the offer (if they meet the eligibility criteria).
 Where parents share equal custody one parent will need to be nominated as the lead parent for the offer.

--Earn a weekly minimum equivalent of 16 hours at the national minimum wage (NMW) or national living wage (NLW) (around £111 and £115 a week at the current 21-24 NMW and NLW rate respectively).
+-Earn a weekly minimum equivalent of 16 hours at the national minimum wage (NMW) or national living wage (NLW) (at the current 21-24 NMW and NLW rate respectively).

 -Parents who earn the equivalent of 16 hours wk or more (NMW/NLW), but less than £100k per year.

 Parents will need to prove they are working a minimum of 16 hours a week (or equivalent), through their earnings.

 Where parents have separated but do not share equal custody of the child, the parent with primary custody will be eligible to take up the offer (if they meet the eligibility criteria).
 Where parents share equal custody, one parent will need to be nominated as the lead parent for the offer.